andreycizov/python-epaxos/README.md

 ### What is done

- - An working agreement protocol as described in the paper
+ - A working agreement protocol as described in the paper
  - Checkpointing
  - Purges of committed instances given that they have been agreed on in the previous version
  - Divergence errors - tell a replica we do not accept commands younger than the last checkpoint